 In developing the ASBMB Accreditation Program, our objective has been to devise a program that serves the needs of both students and faculty.
-Next application deadline is October 15, 2014.
+The next application deadline is March 15, 2016.

 The goals of the ASBMB Degree Accreditation Program are to provide: